Four ways to stay ahead of inflation

 How you might invest, if you want a better return, provided that you are prepared to accept the risk of loss.

-During such periods, those who save into deposit accounts may look to redirect their savings into investments in a bid to get potentially better return, but it’s important to appreciate the risks in this: unlike cash bank accounts, investments can fall as well as rise and you could get back less than you invest, or lower returns than you might otherwise have achieved.
+During periods of rising inflation, those who save into deposit accounts may look to redirect their savings into investments in a bid to get potentially better return, but it’s important to appreciate the risks in this: unlike cash bank accounts, investments can fall as well as rise and you could get back less than you invest, or lower returns than you might otherwise have achieved.

 Here are some of the investments you could consider.
 But remember that a sensible investment strategy should hold a suitably diversified spread of assets.